By Joseph Leray

 Seeing platform-exclusive games receive ports isn’t uncommon in the games industry, but early adopters of the Wii U are now left waiting for six months on a game that could reasonably be released right now.

 The latest salvo comes from “Rayman” creator -- and current Ubisoft Montpelier designer -- Michel Ancel, who has appeared in photos with protesting fans visiting the French studio.
-Pictured above, the banner shows Rayman crying with the message, “Release ‘Rayman,’ Support Ubi Montpelier.”
+Pictured above, the banner shows Rayman crying alongside the message, “Release ‘Rayman,’ Support Ubi Montpelier.”
 Ancel stands to left, frowning at the sign.

 While it’s unreasonable to expect the “Rayman” team in Montpelier to publicly buck the higher-ups in Paris, Ancel’s presence in these photos corroborates, to a certain extent, Zeta’s claim that the developers of “Rayman Legends” are not happy with the decision to delay it.